rbeaujon/Matic/README.md

-The following project is an application created in React version 18.2.0 to show 3 logic functions (Fibonacci, Count Words, FizzBuzz) and one SPA that manages one CRUD API.
+The following project is an application created in React version 18.2.0 to show 3 logic functions (Fibonacci, Count Words, FizzBuzz) and one SPA that handles one CRUD API.
 <p>
 The App has unit testing for all modules with JEST using react-scripts: 5.0.1.
 <p>